-Contaminants common in railway corridors include wood preservatives (e.g., creosote and arsenic), PCBs, VOCs, semi-volatile organic compounds, polycyclic aromatic hydrocarbon compounds, metals, petroleum hydrocarbons in soil and groundwater, asbestos from sources other than ballast, and heavy metals in ballast rock.
+Contaminants common in railway corridors include wood preservatives (e.g., creosote and arsenic) and heavy metals in ballast rock.
 ACMs might also occur in ballast rock and soils associated with railroad tracks.
 In addition, soils in and adjacent to these corridors might contain herbicide residues because of historic and ongoing weed-abatement practices.